Is Milky Way gravitationally stable? A TNG50 view from cosmic noon to the present day: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their insightful comments and constructive feedback, which significantly improved the paper.
+It is a pleasure to thank Alessandro Romeo for insightful and stimulating discussions.
 The IllustrisTNG simulations were undertaken with compute time awarded by the Gauss Centre for Supercomputing (GCS) under GCS Large-Scale Projects GCS-ILLU and GCS-DWAR on the GCS share of the supercomputer Hazel Hen at the High Performance Computing Center Stuttgart (HLRS), as well as on the machines of the Max Planck Computing and Data Facility (MPCDF) in Garching, Germany.
-SKK acknowledges the support from the INSPIRE Faculty award (DST/INSPIRE/04/2023/000401) from Department of Science and Technology, Government of India.
+SKK acknowledges the support from the INSPIRE Faculty award (DST/INSPIRE/04/2023/000401) from the Department of Science and Technology, Government of India, and the PARAM Supercomputing facility at IIT Kanpur.